nicholasgalante1997/Arcturus/posts/neovim-1.md

 sudo snap install nvim --classic --beta
 ```

 > Sidebar: Im gonna run another series where we get pretty intimate (gross) with the Pop_OS operating system.
 We're gonna dig into it.
 What's it like using it.
-What sucks about it.
+What sucks about it?
 Why aren't other operating systems cosmos themed?
 Why does the System76 Pangolin Track Pad suck so hard?
 We'll try to answer all of the above.
+We'll also do a deep dive into some of the source code, which I hear is now predominantly Rust!

 ### Kickstart